lawrencecpaulson/lawrencecpaulson.github.io/_posts/2024-10-14-Church_Rosser.md

 Now the term $\K x \Omega$ can be reduced in various ways, including $\K x \Omega \redd x$ and $\K x \Omega\red\K x \Omega$.
-The latter reduction can be continued indefinitely, or terminated at any point using the former reduction yielding simply $x$.
+The latter reduction can be continued indefinitely, or terminated at any point using the former reduction to yield simply $x$.

 And a pro tip: if you intend to do λ-calculus derivations, I strongly recommend using abbreviations, like here.
 Working out λ-terms in full, you are bound to go wrong.